chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 ### Incremental vacuum experiment

+(This is kept for posterity, but is no longer relevant to the current proposal.)

 Some tests were run to determine the impact of `PRAGMA incremental_vacuum` on read and write queries.

 Observations: